KhaelK138/KhaelK138.github.io/markdown/Metasploit.md

 	- `db_nmap` - works like regular nmap, but stores results in the db
 		- Query db with `hosts` for hosts and `services` for services
 - `show -h` to show all modules, like `exploits`, `payloads`, and `auxiliary`
-	- Showing payloads is nice; default is usually reverse tcp shell **Auxiliary Modules**
+	- Showing payloads is nice; default is usually reverse tcp shel

+**Auxiliary Modules**
 - Used for external attacks, like enumeration, scanning, fuzzing, sniffing, etc.
 - `search` to search through the modules, with `type` to specify the module type